Melangkah Di Atas Awan (song): Dirly Dave version

-In 2025, Dirly Dave, the runner-up of Indonesian Idol season 3, covered "Melangkah Di Atas Awan" with an orchestral arrangement by its original arranger Dwiki Dharmawan.
-His rendition was surprise-released as a single on June 27, 2025 under the Legenda Musik Indonesia label.
+In 2025, Dirly Dave, the runner-up of Indonesian Idol season 3, covered "Melangkah Di Atas Awan" with an orchestral arrangement by the song's original composer Dwiki Dharmawan.
+His rendition was surprise-released by Legenda Musik Indonesia on June 27, 2025.
 A music video for Dirly's rendition was released on August 31 of that year, and was directed by Dinda Anandita and Glenn Rotty.
 Dirly's rendition was panned by critics, who praised its faithfulness to the song's original melancholic style.

 On the 28th Annual Anugerah Musik Indonesia, Dirly's rendition of "Melangkah Di Atas Awan" was nominated in the Top Orchestral Work of the Year category for Dwiki.